kameshsampath/katacoda-scenarios/1-helloboot/02-create-helloboot-controller.md

 When the console reports that Spring is up and running access the web page by either click the Web Browser Tab or use this link.

 ![Local Web Browser Tab](../assets/web-browser-tab.png)

+You will see a HTTP 404 because as we dont have any resource on root `/` , add `/whereami` to the path on the browser to see the response.